Adi432144/hamzakhan-dev-folio/README.md

 **URL**: https://lovable.dev/projects/afecdac9-c6a7-4035-9e06-e1370c645515

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/afecdac9-c6a7-4035-9e06-e1370c645515) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.